The Daily Show: Stewart's absence in 2013

 Starting in June 2013, Jon Stewart took a twelve-week break to direct Rosewater, a drama about a journalist jailed by Iran for four months.
-Show writer John Oliver replaced Stewart at the anchor desk for two months, to be followed by one month of reruns.
+Correspondent John Oliver replaced Stewart at the anchor desk for two months, to be followed by one month of reruns.
 Oliver received positive reviews for his hosting, leading to his departure from the show in December 2013 for his own show Last Week Tonight with John Oliver, which debuted April 27, 2014, on HBO.

-Jon Stewart's departure
+Stewart's departure

 On February 10, 2015, Stewart announced that he would be leaving the show later in the year.
 Comedy Central indicated in a statement that The Daily Show would continue without Stewart, saying it would "endure for years to come".

 Stewart's final episode aired on August 6 as an hour-long special in three segments.
-The first featured a reunion of a majority of the correspondents and contributors from throughout the show's history as well as a pre-recorded "anti-tribute" (mocking Stewart) from various frequent guests and "friends" of the show.
+The first featured a reunion of a majority of the correspondents and contributors from throughout the show's history as well as a pre-recorded "anti-tribute" (mocking Stewart) from several frequent guests and "friends" of the show.
 This included Bill O'Reilly, Hillary Clinton, John McCain, Lindsey Graham, Chris Christie, John Kerry, and Chuck Schumer.
 The second segment featured a pre-recorded tour of the Daily Show production facility and studio introducing all of the show's staff and crew.
 The final segment featured a short farewell speech from Stewart followed by the final "Moment of Zen" (being 'his own' moment of zen): a performance of "Land of Hope and Dreams" and "Born to Run" by Bruce Springsteen and the E Street Band.